Governing Council of the Solomon Islands

-The Governing Council (GovCo) was the legislature and executive of Solomon Islands between 1970 and 1974.
+The Governing Council (GovCo) was the legislature and executive of the Solomon Islands between 1970 and 1974.

 History

 The Governing Council was established in 1970 when a new constitution was promulgated on 10 April.
 It combined the previous Legislative Council and Executive Council into a single body.
 For the first time, elected members were in the majority, having increased in number from 14 to 17.
-The GovCo consisted of seventeen elected members, nine government officials and the High Commissioner, who served as Chairman.
+The GovCo consisted of 17 elected members, nine appointed government officials and the High Commissioner, who served as Chairman.

 The Council had six committees; Communications, Finance, Internal Affairs, Natural Resources, Social Services and Works.
 The elected members were elected from single-member constituencies for four-year terms.
 The first elections took place in 1970.
-Prior to the 1973 elections the number of elected members and consistencies was increased to 24.
+Prior to the 1973 elections the number of elected members and constituencies was increased to 24.